 Sasuke merely responded with a small, amused "Hn".

 They walked in silence for a moment, Sasuke relishing in the lack of sound and leaving Sakura to her own thoughts.
 He contemplated what he would do once he found Naruto, what he could do in his current state.
 He couldn't barge in, rampage through enemies and successfully save the damsel in distress.
 Not easily at least.
 Technically, he was close to being legally blind.
-When examining him, Tsunade had told him that with his vision he shouldn't be going around by himself at all, but now that his eyes had recovered slightly, he didn't count as blind anymore, did he?
+When examining him, Tsunade had told him that with his vision he shouldn't be walking around by himself at all, but now that his eyes had recovered slightly, he didn't count as blind anymore, did he?

 "What's it like to suddenly lose your vision?"